Pascal Vanderveeren

-Pascal Vanderveeren (born 16 March 1946) is a Belgian lawyer.
+Pascal Vanderveeren (16 March 1946 – 24 August 2023) was a Belgian lawyer.
 He was the president of the International Criminal Bar (the bar association of the International Criminal Court) during 2007–2010.
-He was president of the bar in Belgium during 1998–2000.
+He was president of the French-speaking bar in Brussels during 1998–2000.
 He also founded his own law firm, Vanderveeren & Associes, in Brussels, which specializes in business crime.

 Vanderveeren received his Dr. Jur. from the University of Louvain in 1968, and Lic.
 Econ.
 Law from the Université libre de Bruxelles in 1969.
-He is married to Ana da Silveira.
+He was married to Ana da Silveira.

+Vanderveeren died on 24 August 2023, at the age of 77.